tetra-fox/container-status/README.md

 A tiny API written in Go that returns metadata of all Docker containers.

-I created this because I wanted a simple way to display the status of the various services that run my home network without displaying sensitive information (such as my network configuration, volume bindings or entrypoint arguments).
+I created this because I wanted a simple way to get the status of the various services that run my home network without returning sensitive information (such as my network configuration, volume bindings or entrypoint arguments).

-You can see a live instance of this [here](https://home.tetra.cool/status)!
+You can see a live instance of this [here](https://home.tetra.cool/status), and in use [here](https://home.tetra.cool)!

 # docker-compose example